Grademark/grademark/README.md

 ## Features

 - Define a trading strategy with entry and exit rules.
-- Backtest a trading strategy on a single instrument.
+- Backtest a trading strategy on a single financial instrument.
-- Apply custom indicators to your data series.
+- Apply custom indicators to your input data series.
 - Specify lookback period.
-- Built-in intrabar stop loss and risk calculation.
+- Built-in intrabar stop loss.
-- Compute equity curve and drawdown chart from trades.
+- Compute and plot equity curve and drawdown charts.
 - Throughly covered by automated tests.

 ## Coming soon

+- Calculation of risk and rmultiples.
 - Intrabar profit target.
 - Intrabar trailing stop loss.
 - Conditional buy on price level (intrabar).
-- Parameters
+- Parameters.
 - Optimization based on permutations of parameters.
-- Analysis
-- Charting equity curves and drawdown
-- Monte Carlo simulation
+- Monte Carlo simulation.
-- Walk-forward backtesting
+- Walk-forward backtesting.
-- Risk curve
+- Copmute and plot risk chart.

-## Missing
+## Not coming soon

 Due to this being a simple API there is no support (at least not yet) for:

-- Fees
+- Fees.
-- Slippage
+- Slippage.
-- Position sizing
+- Position sizing.
 - Testing multiple instruments / portfolio simulation / ranking instruments.
 - Short selling.

 ## Complete examples

 For a ready to go example please see the repo [grademark-first-example](https://github.com/ashleydavis/grademark-first-example).

-TODO: Coming soon
-TODO: Link to DFN notebook.

 ## Usage